mehakraina2108/Lab-5_202001220/README.md

 - Prospector
 - Bandit

-# The tool that I used is Pylint
+# The tool that I used for Python is Pylint

 # Installation of Pylint in terminal